dart-lang/language/working/augmentation-libraries/feature-specification.md

     augment the metadata or doc comments of the setter.
 In this case the body of the augmented setter is not altered.

-    Only concrete setters are allowed to augment with metadata or doc comments.
+    Synthetic setters cannot be augmented with metadata or doc comments.

 *   **Augmenting a getter and/or setter with a variable:** This is a compile-time error in all cases.
 Augmenting an abstract or external variable